Dongfang777/EE800/README.md

 After running main3 program, the classification accuracy can reach 100% after reducing parameters.

 I'm still working on the final report.
-Thank you for your patience.
+Thanks for your patience.